 Investment Decisions

-Investors and creditors often scrutinize a company's adjusted trial balance before making investment or lending decisions.
+Investors and creditors often scrutinise a company's adjusted trial balance before making investment or lending decisions.
 They need to gauge a company's financial stability and ability to meet its obligations.
 An accurately prepared adjusted trial balance provides the basis for these evaluations.

 Strategic Planning